itamart44/basketball-momentum-substitution-fpga/README.md

 ---

 ## Project Goal
-Build an FPGA-based system that receives basketball events as inputs, calculates momentum and fitness in real time, and outputs a substitution recommendation.
+Build an FPGA-based system that receives basketball events as inputs,
+calculates momentum and fitness in real time, and outputs a substitution recommendation.

 ---

-## 🚀 Hardware Bring-Up: First Basys3 Test Successful (10 Dec 2025)
+## 🚀 Hardware Bring-Up & Core Logic Validation (Dec 2025)

-Today the Basys3 FPGA board arrived, and the first on-board hardware validation was completed.

-We implemented a simple **clock divider + LED blink** HDL design in VHDL, synthesized it in Vivado, generated a bitstream, and programmed the FPGA.
+The Basys3 FPGA board was successfully connected and fully validated on real hardware.

+Beyond the initial clock/LED test, the system now implements a **complete event → decode → accumulate pipeline**, verified directly on the FPGA.

-### 🔧 What was implemented
+### 🔧 What is implemented on hardware
-- **clock_divider.vhd** — divides the 100 MHz onboard oscillator down to 1 Hz
-- **top.vhd** — maps `CLK100MHZ`, `btnC`, and drives `LED[0]`
+- Event input via **switches (SW[3:0])**
+- Event trigger via **btnC**
+- Per-player momentum accumulation
+- Reset via **btnU**
+- Multi-player architecture (parallel momentum tracking)
+- Binary momentum display via **LEDs**
-- **Basys3.xdc** — correct pin assignments for clock, push button, and LED
+- Correct XDC pin constraints and I/O standards
+- Successful synthesis, implementation, and bitstream programming

 ### 🎉 Result
-LED0 on the Basys3 board blinks at ~1 Hz, confirming:

-- HDL compilation ✔️
-- Constraint file correctness ✔️
-- Bitstream generation ✔️
-- JTAG communication ✔️
+The Basys3 board correctly reacts to basketball events:
+- Each event updates the selected player’s momentum
+- Reset clears player momentum deterministically
+- Multiple players are handled in parallel
-- Real hardware execution ✔️
+- All behavior verified live on FPGA hardware

-This marks the **first hardware milestone** of the Bench-O-Meter project.
+This marks the **first full functional hardware milestone** of the Bench-O-Meter project.

-### Basys3 Board – First Hardware Bring-Up
+### Basys3 Board – Live Hardware Validation
 ![Basys3 Connected](assets/basys3_connected.heic)

 ---